pantherprotocol/preZKPceremony/README.md

     docker run --name prezkp -d --rm -v $PWD/preZKP:/ceremony -p 4001:4001 -p 5001:5001 -p 8080:8080 multisetups

+(Note that this bind-mount's source is deliberately different to the one for contributors, in order to avoid mistakes when the same person is testing the ceremony as both a coordinator and contributor.)

 We uploaded the `.r1cs` file to allow participants to optionally perform verification: